What documents do I need to obtain a driver's license or ID card with the Star?

 - For temporary foreign nationals authorized for employment who do not have a SSN – you will be required to obtain and present one.

 Again, photocopies and faxes of these documents will NOT be accepted.

 Applicant must provide two documents.
 Documents must display the applicant’s name and principal Idaho residence address.
-Acceptable documents include:
+Acceptable documents (must not be laminated) include:

 Additional information about appropriate documents

-A U.S. passport will be accepted only as proof of identify and date of birth.
-You will also be required to provide additional documents to verify:
+Yes, a U.S. passport will be accepted as proof of your identity and date of birth.

 - Social Security number